 - early intervention service providers

 - disability-specific organisations

-MyTime groups – organised groups for parents, grandparents and carers of children with disability
+MyTime groups – organised groups for parents, grandparents and carers of children and teenagers with disability.

 Our Disability Services Pathfinder

-can help you find the path to the services that are right for your child.
-It can also help you find out as much as you can about service providers before you contact them to have more detailed discussions.
+can help you find the services that are right for your child.
+It can also help you find out about service providers before you contact them to have more detailed discussions.

-When it comes to getting services for their child with disability, parents have found they need two important skills – asking the right questions and organising their information.
+When it comes to getting disability services for their child, parents have found they need two important skills – asking the right questions and organising their information.